 A nationally representative survey on transparency and accountability in public healthcare in Cambodia.
 The survey seeks to quantify citizens’ perceptions, awareness and attitudes regarding the transparency and accountability of healthcare in Cambodia, and understand citizens’ experience in using healthcare in the country.
 The research follows a mixed-methods approach, combining qualitative and quantitative data collection, and…

 This 2017 survey is the eighth in the series.
 It is observed that 66.5% of households in Bangladesh experienced corruption when receiving services from public and private sectors or institutions.
 For the health sector, 42.5% of household experienced corruption.

 Corruption and its Socio-Economic Impacts on the Healthcare Sector (Tsaboy Ny Gasy Project)

-The Tsaboy ny Gasy Project advocates citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
-To inform the project, TI-Madagascar has conducted a diagnosis into the different forms of country that impact upon health services.
-This has involved: a study of the legislative environment; a literature review (existing evidence…
+The Tsaboy ny Gasy Project advocates for citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
+To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impact health services.
+This involved a study of the legislative environment; a literature review (existing evidence of corruption),…

 Open Contracting for Health (OC4H)

 TI-Nepal is implementing the Open Contracting for Health (OC4H) project in Nepal in partnership with the Transparency International Health Initiative (TI-HI), the initiator of the multi-country project.

 The project's goal is to improve transparency in the public procurement processes and data dissemination related to the health sector.
 It aims to achieve this by promoting open contracting standards, electronic public procurement systems and proactive disclosure of data.
 The project interventions are expected to reduce corruption and promote transparency, integrity and accountability within the pharmaceutical and healthcare sectors.